vinahost/DevOps/Containers/Docker/Docker-questions-and-answers.md

 - Developer Productivity
 - Operational Efficiencies

+## **What can you tell about Docker Compose?**

+It is a YAML file consisting of all the details regarding various services, networks, and volumes that are needed for setting up the Docker-based application.
+So, docker-compose is used for creating multiple containers, host them and establish communication between them.
+For the purpose of communication amongst the containers, ports are exposed by each and every container

 ## **What are the main drawbacks of Docker?**

 Some notable drawbacks of Docker are: